joannawolthuis/MetaboShiny/README.md

 # MetaboShiny
 Welcome to the info page on MetaboShiny!
-I am still working on a proper readme, please have patience with me :-) We are currently on BioRXiv and the paper itself is somewhat of a guide to how to use the software.
+We are currently on BioRXiv and the paper itself is somewhat of a guide to how to use the software.
+Additionally, a visual manual to all the possible actions within the app can be viewed below.
 For example input files (positive and negative peaklists + metadata) please see the `examples` folder.

 http://biorxiv.org/cgi/content/short/734236v1